spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 > **Important Note 1:** If you specify several clusters and several config-templates,
 > it will allow users to do operations related to any config-template specified against any cluster specified, even if you declare several `statements` with different `resources` arrays

-> **Important Note 2:** If you want to force users to use a `configTemplateId` in app submissions, you need to use the `condition` field as described below
+> **Important Note 2:** If you want to force users to use a `configTemplateId` in-app submissions, use the `condition` field as described below.

-If you wish to only allow operations for a specific set of config-templates against a specific set of clusters, you'll need to use the `condition` field.
+Use the' condition' field to allow operations only for a specific set of config templates against a specific set of clusters.
-For example if we want to allow a user to :
+For example, to allow a user to:

 - use config-templates with pattern `ct-team-a-*` against `cluster-1` and `cluster-2`
 - use config-templates with pattern `ct-notebook-*` only against `cluster-1`

-The permission could look like this:
+The permission might look like this:

 ```json
 {